-- Depending on the design of your experiment/survey you may have a mix of demographic data on each individual, and measurements - You may need multiple tables and a unique ID for each individual to link them, or just have the demographic data repeated when transforming to long format - Wide and long can become relative terms especially if you have clusters of subjects - Tidy data is an absolute term, which describes data transformed to: - One variable in each column - One observation per row - One value per cell
+- Depending on the design of your experiment/survey you may have a mix of demographic data on each individual, and measurements. - You may need multiple tables and a unique ID for each individual to link them, or just have the demographic data repeated when transforming to long format - Wide and long can become relative terms especially if you have clusters of subjects. - Tidy data is a consistent way to should have: - One variable in each column - One observation per row - One value per cell